Before I go any further, I want to point out what this post is NOT. This is not a post pitting pinyin against Zhuyin (Bopomofo).

 As for why kids in China aren’t affected by pinyin pronunciations, I should think it’s obvious: they’re Chinese.
 They live in China.
 Where the official language is Mandarin Chinese.
 They already speak and understand Chinese (just like an American kid already speaks and understands English).
 I think it would be a little ridiculous to expect the Chinese people to have trouble pronouncing their own language.

-Plus, now it doesn’t matter as much whether the characters are in Traditional or Simplified because regardless, as long as there is zhuyin, the kids can read the characters.
-In full disclosure, this is a bit of a false benefit since zhuyin is pretty much only used with Traditional characters since it is used primarily in Taiwan.
+Plus, now it doesn’t matter as much whether the characters are in Traditional or Simplified because regardless, as long as there is Zhuyin, the kids can read the characters.
+In full disclosure, this is a bit of a false benefit since Zhuyin (Bopomofo) is pretty much only used with Traditional characters since it is used primarily in Taiwan.
 So, it doesn’t really help kids who only know Traditional characters with Simplified.

-Another ancillary benefit of learning zhuyin is that since zhuyin was created from ancient forms of Chinese characters, lots of them show up as components in the actual Chinese characters (as well as look like the sound they make).
+Another ancillary benefit of learning Zhuyin (Bopomofo) is that since Zhuyin was created from ancient forms of Chinese characters, lots of them show up as components in the actual Chinese characters (as well as look like the sound they make).
 This helps children recognize and remember the parts and components of more complicated characters.
-(My post last week discusses a little more in depth how characters are formed, as well as Traditional and Simplified characters.)
+(My post last week discusses a little more in-depth how characters are formed, as well as Traditional and Simplified characters.)

 – An ㄠ and ㄏ in 麼